-The Company supplies various products for the transportation and industrial markets, organized across the following four business segments:

 -Control Technologies manufactures natural gas regulators for cars and trucks.
 It has Conoflow brand.

--Major competitors for Motion Technologies includes Akebono Brake Industry, Federal-Mogul and Nisshinbo Automotive.
+-Major competitors for the Motion Technologies segment include Akebono Brake Industry, Federal-Mogul and Nisshinbo Automotive.

--Major competitors for Interconnect Solutions of automotive application includes Deutsch (TE Connectivity).
+-A major competitor for the Interconnect Solutions segment of automotive application includes Deutsch (TE Connectivity).

 Hydraulic shock absorbers

 Natural gas regulators

 |1968||The Company was established as International Telephone & Telegraph Corp.|

 |Feb.
 1987||Consolidated its worldwide Automotive products units under a newly formed unit ITT Automotive Inc.|